cis-ds/course-site/content/homework/distrib-geospatial-viz/index.markdown

 **Along with the map itself, write a brief description (250-500 words) of the map.** Summarize the information being depicted and explain any major visual design choices (e.g. why this color palette, why split the continuous variable into XYZ intervals rather than ABC intervals).

+{{% alert note %}}

-> Remember to make your assignment reproducible.
+Remember to make your assignment reproducible.
 If you get a shapefile from the internet, either include it in your repo or make sure your R Markdown document/R script includes a function to download it from the internet.

+{{% /alert %}}

 # Submit the assignment